September 29, 2020

 Here too we find another academic discipline intruding into the debate.
 A 1973 paper by Mark Granovetter in the American Journal of Sociology points out that while our immediate connections might be limited, these tribal connections overlap with those of other people to create a broader network of weak ties.

 These can be very powerful in their own right, albeit that their dynamics are different to those of personal networks.
 But it may be useful to distinguish the different types of networks to which we belong when we create the spaces and technologies we need to work.
 We cannot simply swap out our tribe for a network of loose ties.
 Nor can we limit ourselves to our tribe, when we have all the opportunities that a broader network offers.

 At the same time, we must not become fixated on the data.
 While the rapid shift to remote working may have proved that productivity does not fall when people work away from the office, that is not the only way we should measure work.
 If we do, we risk returning to the output fixations of scientific management.

 We might have thought we’d consigned Frederick Taylor to history, but it’s clear that the impulse to measure and distrust is never far away and we have more and better tools to act upon it, wherever people might work.
 This is happening even though we know that when we measure what people do, we change what they do, often encouraging them to work knowingly against the wider objectives of the firm.

 As the management researcher and author Jerry Z Muller points out, “The most dramatic negative effect of metric fixation is its propensity to incentivise gaming: encouraging professionals to maximise metrics in ways that are at odds with the larger purpose of the organisation”.

-This originally appeared in the latest issue of IN Magazine
+This originally appeared in IN Magazine

 Mark is the publisher of Workplace Insight and IN Magazine.
 He has worked in the office design and management sector for over twenty five years as a journalist, marketing professional, editor and consultant.